 *This post may contain affiliate links.
 As an Amazon Associate we earn from qualifying purchases.

-Although Nintendo does ban accounts for smaller infractions such as language and not paying your subscription fees, recently they have begun banning gamers devices who are cheating, modifying their games or devices, or using pirated or home brewed software.
+Although Nintendo does ban accounts for smaller infractions such as obscene language and not paying subscription fees, they will also ban gamers’ consoles (like the Switch) who are cheating, modifying their games or devices, or using pirated or home-brewed software.

+So having a Switch or other Nintendo console that has been banned is certainly not something that you will want to have happen.
 If you want to know more about Nintendo banning accounts and devices, you will want to keep reading.
-To see some of the best Nintendo accessories currently available just click here.

 You can also check out this video to learn more.